Updated on: Feb 21st, 2025

 |

 For example, Ms. Anita owns a grocery shop.
-She rents a 2-storey building and uses the ground floor for her shop and 1st floor of the same building as residence.
+She rents a two-storey building and uses the ground floor for her shop and the first floor of the same building as her residence.
 The input credit of GST paid on rent will be allowed only to the extent it pertains to her business.
-Ms. Anita also has an attached land where she grows vegetables and sells them in her shop.
+Ms. Anita also has attached land where she grows vegetables and sells them in her shop.

-The same property or common property is used for 3 separate reasons- taxable sales, exempted sales (vegetable) and personal expenses (residence).
-While Ms Anita is eligible to claim input credit for GST paid by her on her business expenses, some of the expenses are used for both business and nonbusiness purposes.
+The same or common property is used for three separate reasons—taxable sales, exempted sales (vegetable), and personal expenses (residence).
+While Ms Anita is eligible to claim input credit for GST paid on her business expenses, some of the expenses are used for both business and non-business purposes.
 The GST in rent (GST is applicable since it is let out for commercial purposes) is the common credit.

 ITC is only available for business purposes.
-Many traders use the same inputs for both business & personal.
-A taxpayer is not allowed to claim any input credit for GST paid on personal expenses.
+Many traders use the same inputs for both business and personal purposes.
+A taxpayer cannot claim any input credit for GST paid on personal expenses.
 Again, goods exempted under GST already enjoy 0% GST.
 ITC cannot be claimed for inputs used in such exempted goods as it will lead to negative taxation.

 So, ITC on inputs for exempted goods will also have to be removed.
-The following will help you to calculate the common credit that belongs to personal supplies & exempted supplies leaving only the portion that pertains to taxable supplies.
-You will have an amount you are eligible to claim as ITC while filing your GST Returns.
+The following will help you to calculate the common credit that belongs to personal supplies & exempted supplies, leaving only the portion that pertains to taxable supplies.
+You can claim an amount as ITC while filing your GST Returns.

-The credit that is attributable to personal supplies & exempted supplies must be reversed in GSTR-2.
-Click here to find out the reversal process in GSTR-2.
+The credit that is attributable to personal supplies & exempted supplies must be reversed in Table 4 of GSTR-3B.
+Click here to learn about the reversal process in GSTR-3B.

 Let us understand the calculations through an example.
-Details for the month of May 2018 are as follows:
+Details for May 2024 are as follows:

 So, Ms. Anita's total input tax will have 4 parts: